The Mitsubishi Express delivery van has returned, but it’s quite a different beast compared to the one that was retired back in 2013.

 |Cargo area width – between arches||1268mm||1392mm||1272mm||1268mm||1244mm|

 As you can see, the Express is in the hunt but some rivals – the Ford Transit Custom, in particular – offer more hauling capability.

-If you want a better look at the Express’ interior you can find a 360 view via the official Mitsubishi Express page.
+You can take a better look at the interior on the official Mitsubishi Express website.